 The Sanford Sports Science Institute focuses on new research to address training, competition and rehabilitation challenges for youth, intercollegiate, professional and recreational athletes.

 Dr. Munce is an Associate Director (Environmental/Applied Physiology) of the Sanford Sports Science Institute and an Associate Professor in the Department of Pediatrics at the Sanford School of Medicine of The University of South Dakota.
 He also has an appointment as a Secondary Assistant Scientist in Sanford Children’s Health Research Center.
 Dr. Munce is currently a member of the ACSM Strategic Health Initiative–Youth Sports and Health Committee.
-Dr. Munce is an exercise physiologist with expertise in applied exercise physiology, quantitative athletic assessment and human thermoregulation.
+He has conducted numerous research studies in the areas of human thermoregulation and applied exercise physiology.
 Additionally, Dr. Munce has practical experience in athletic health and performance as a former collegiate athlete and sports performance coach, working primarily with adolescents and young adults.
 Dr. Munce has a particular interest in translating the most current, evidence-based knowledge into practical applications on the playing field and in the clinic through research, education and delivery of sports medicine services.
+Learn about Dr. Munce here

 Jason C. Dorman, MS, CSCS